 The Management Program for the Saltwater Crocodile (Crocodylus porosus) in the Northern Territory of Australia, 2014 - 2015, requires annual reporting on the implementation of the Management Program.
-This monitoring report reviews the performance in 2013/2014 (financial year).
-Data for 2013/2014 and the preceding four years are included throughout the report.
+This monitoring report reviews the performance in 2014/2015 (financial year).
+Data for 2014/2015 and the preceding four years are included throughout the report.

-Northern Territory Department of Land Resource Management (DLRM) conducted spotlight surveys in 3 out of 8 monitoring rivers (6 scheduled) in 2013.
-Three rivers could not be surveyed due to technical difficulties.
+Northern Territory Department of Land Resource Management (DLRM) conducted spotlight surveys in 2 out of 8 monitoring rivers (3 scheduled) in 2014.
+One river could not be surveyed due to water levels being too low to allow access.
 The results showed that the population of non-hatchling C. porosus in most rivers continued to increase or remain stable.
 The Adelaide River continues to show stable population abundance with increasing biomass; indicating a stable mature population.
 The remaining monitored rivers all show either stable abundance with increasing biomass (Mary) or increasing abundance and biomass (Daly, Liverpool, Tomkinson, Blyth, Cadel and Glyde Rivers).
 The apparent trend of very slight decline in the Cadell River is no longer evident with the inclusion of the latest monitoring data.
 Given that the harvest intensity of eggs in the catchment is low and the river was not heavily hunted for crocodiles before protection, it is not likely that the previously observed decline was caused by the harvest.
 These rivers, particularly the Adelaide River which is both intensively harvested and the closest river to the Greater Darwin Problem Crocodile Management Zone, will be monitored more intensely if monitoring indicates any harvest impact.